Yanks get group effort in topping Angels

 There was more than one.

-Behind another electric performance by Domingo German, two homers by Luke Voit and a near-cycle from Brett Gardner, the Yankees won their fifth straight with a 7-5 victory over the Angels Tuesday night at Angel Stadium.
+Behind another electric performance by Domingo German, two homers by Luke Voit and a near-cycle from Brett Gardner, the Yankees withstood another Chad Green implosion to win their fifth straight with a 7-5 victory over the Angels on Tuesday night at Angel Stadium.

+“Bunch of grinders, man, it’s awesome,” Voit said of the club’s current makeup, given the 13 players on the injured list.
+“It’s honestly really fun.
+And the locker room feels the same.
+Guys are stepping up in big-time roles.”

-The Yankees (13-10), winners of seven of their last eight, collected 14 hits after tallying five in their 14-inning victory Monday.
+The Yankees (13-10), winners of seven of their last eight, collected 14 hits after tallying five in their 14-inning victory Monday night.

 There was more drama than there needed to be.

-With his team leading 7-1, Boone stuck with Chad Green in the eighth after the righthander got the last out of the seventh.
-Green, who brought a 12.27 ERA into the night, quickly loaded the bases with none out, then surrendered Justin Bour’s grand slam that made it 7-5.
+With his team leading 7-1, Boone stuck with Green in the eighth inning after the righthander got the last out of the seventh.
+Green, who brought a 12.27 ERA into the night, quickly loaded the bases with none out, then surrendered Justin Bour’s grand slam to make it 7-5, raising his ERA to 16.43.

+“It’s been really bad so far,” Green said.
+“It’s just something I’m going to have to fight through.
+Just frustrated because I feel good.
+Everybody goes through a point where they battle their mechanics a little bit but we’re at the point where we have to fight through that and still be able to perform, get guys out.
+Right now, I’m not doing that.”

-Luis Cessa came on and allowed a double to Andrelton Simmons and walked Albert Pujols.
+Luis Cessa replaced Green and allowed a double to Andrelton Simmons and walked Albert Pujols.
 Cessa settled, striking out Brian Goodwin, then getting Kevan Smith to ground to the surehanded Gio Urshela, who started a 5-4-3 double play.

 Zack Britton pitched a perfect ninth for his first save.

+“We have so much talent throughout the whole organization,” said Ford, called up from Triple-A Scranton/Wilkes-Barre on April 16 when Greg Bird went to the IL.
+“You look top to bottom, it rivals anywhere.
+We’re trying to preach, just do your job, do each individual thing that you can each day and not try to do too much and contribute how you can to win.”

 German (4-1, 1.75 ERA) allowed one run that was unearned and four hits in 6 2/3 innings.
+It was another outing demonstrating why the Yankees were comfortable allowing veteran Gio Gonzalez to become a free agent rather than add him to the rotation in place of German.
 He walked one and struck out five.
 It was another notch in the belt of a rotation that came into Tuesday 3-1 with a 1.79 ERA in its previous seven games.

+“It was definitely in my mind to put together a long outing and hopefully prevent us from using a lot of guys back there,” German said of the bullpen, which had been taxed by extra-inning games Sunday and Monday.

+Of the opportunity he’s seized, German said through his translator: “I’ve been working really hard toward this.
+This is a great opportunity that I have now and I can’t let it go, I can’t lose my focus.”

 German walked Mike Trout with one out in the first but retired two straight, getting an assist from leftfielder Tyler Wade, who took extra bases, and maybe a homer, away from Simmons with a catch at the wall for the third out.